RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step02_Jupyter_lab/README.md

 ## Overview
 This chapter has two major sections.
 * Section 1.
-Set up the essential configurations on GCP to accomodate jupyter lab.
+Configure GCP to accomodate jupyter lab.
 * Section 2.
 Use jupyter lab on GCP.

 ## Section 1.
-Set up the essential configurations on GCP to accomodate jupyter lab.
+Configure GCP to accomodate jupyter lab.
 ### Step 1.
 Configure a static external IP address.
 *To be honest this is not essential, but will make your future life easier.
 If the IP address is not set to be static, it might change every now and then, and you might have to look up the new IP address each time you need it.*